 Step 3: Sign as the Principal

-And remember to use the Principal’s full legal name.
+And remember to use the principal’s full legal name.
 If you see their name listed on any pre-existing paperwork at the institution, replicate its format.

 Step 4: Sign Your Name

-Sign your name below the Principal’s name.
-Add the word “by” in front of your name to indicate you’re signing as POA on the Principal’s behalf.
+Sign your name below the principal’s name.
+Add the word “by” in front of your name to indicate you’re signing as POA on the principal’s behalf.

 Step 5: Express Your Authority as Attorney-in-Fact

-Below your name is where you make it clear that you have the authority to sign on the Principal’s behalf.
-To indicate that you’ve been given signing authority, write “attorney-in-fact” under your name.
-Other variations, like POA or “power of attorney, ” are also acceptable to write out.”
+Below or next to your name, make it clear that you have the authority to sign on the Principal’s behalf.
+To indicate that you’ve been given signing authority, write “attorney-in-fact” under or next to your name.
+Other variations, like “agent”, “POA” or “power of attorney” are also acceptable.

 Here’s a sample of what a power of attorney signature should look like: